 The “Sorgenti del Pescara” natural reserve, established by Regional Law No. 57 of 31 October 1986, is one of the oldest protected areas in Abruzzo.
-Located entirely in the municipal territory of Popoli (PE), it covers an area of about 50 hectares to which must be added 86 hectares of the protection strip .
+Located entirely in the municipal territory of Popoli (PE), it covers an area of about 50 hectares to which must be added 86 hectares of the protection strip.
 Situated at the foot of the Capo Pescara hill, the Reserve consists of a crystal-clear body of water of rare beauty originating from a myriad of small and large springs, with a total flow rate of about 7,000 l/s.
-This large quantity of water, coming from Campo Imperatore, permeates the limestone rock and, travelling underground for 30 days, arrives at the foot of Colle Capo Pescara where it resurfaces thanks to the presence of impermeable soil.
+This large quantity of water, coming from Campo Imperatore and the Sirente-Velino, permeates the limestone rock and, travelling underground for 30 days, arrives at the foot of Colle Capo Pescara where it resurfaces thanks to the presence of impermeable soil.
 From here, after a few kilometres, it flows into the Aterno River, giving rise to the Aterno-Pescara River.

 The surrounding banks are occupied by a dense reed bed which, together with the water mirror, constitutes the main landscape element.

 The relief of Capo Pescara, formed by limestone rocks, represents an arid environment that greatly enriches the biodiversity of the entire area.